MrChandu55/TestPublic/README.md

 ## Test - 2

 Now testing to see if the tag gets bumped automatically to v1.0.2 by sending a new push request.

+## Result

+Test failed, but done some tweaks to bump code to fix it, manual run looks okay, but checking for the response from bump code for a push request now.